KDI School of Public Policy and Management: Academic programs

 The Master's programs are divided into full-time and part-time courses.
 Full-time students are able to complete their coursework by the end of the first year and usually spend the second year working on their research component (thesis, capstone project, or supervised research project).
 Full-time students are able to graduate in 18 months.
 Part-time programs operate in a flexible combination of evening and weekend classes.
 Part-time students may graduate within two years while maintaining their current careers.
 Both full-time and part-time courses are available for the MDP and MPP programs.
 All classes are conducted in English.

-The Master's programs in the KDI School are divided into three programs:
+The Master's programs in the KDI School are divided into five programs: